-Although the importance of reproductive physiology is clear in a consideration of reproductive health, biological anthropologists have suggested that a biomedical perspective may be inadequate to explain reproductive physiology within a larger ecological context.
-Biological anthropology has made important contributions to understandings of reproductive health, primarily in the areas of reproductive ecology and behavioral ecology.
-Reproductive ecologists investigate reproductive functions and procreative decisions as influenced by ecological factors, including nutrition, seasonal variations, and workload.
+While the importance of reproductive physiology is clear in a consideration of reproductive health, biological anthropologists have suggested that a biomedical perspective may be inadequate to explain reproductive physiology within a larger ecological context.
+Biological anthropology has made important contributions to understandings of reproductive health primarily in two areas: reproductive ecology and behavioral ecology.
+Reproductive ecologists investigate reproductive functions and procreative decisions primarily as they are influenced by ecological factors, including nutrition, seasonal variations, and workload.
 Such research has shown patterns in female reproductive physiology that vary by ecological context.
-For example, declining age at menarche in Western populations has been related to improved nutritional adequacy and lowered workload in adolescence (Wood 1994).
+For example, declining age at menarche in Western populations has been related to improved nutritional adequacy and lowered workload in adolescence (Wood, 1994).
 Furthermore, rising rates of ovarian cancers in Western populations may be related to increased lifetime exposure to ovarian hormones.
-Such increased hormonal exposure is due to fewer, widely spaced pregnancies and shorter periods of breastfeeding, both of which lead women to ovulate more frequently over the course of their lives (Ellison 1999).
+Such increased hormonal exposure is due to fewer, widely spaced pregnancies and shorter periods of breastfeeding, both leading women to ovulate more frequently over the course of their lives (Ellison, 1999).

-Reproductive ecologists' research on male reproductive physiology has begun to examine variation between groups of men (Campbell and Leslie 1995).
-For example, declining levels of testosterone in men as they age have been seen as a reproductive health problem in the West and thus are a common topic of discussion in popular men's-health literature, where testosterone decline is linked to agerelated changes in frequency of sex, sex drive, muscle mass, and general function.
-Available data from non-Western groups suggest that the trajectories of decline in testosterone levels with age vary considerably across populations, with non-Western populations showing lower peak lifetime levels and more gradual declines (Bribiescas 2001; Ellison et al. 1998).
-For example, Worthman (1999) found that men in Nepal attain much lower peak lifetime levels of testosterone in comparison with American men but do not exhibit significant declines in testosterone with age.
-The implications of such variation in lifetime exposures to testosterone for health risks such as prostate cancer are presently unclear and warrant further investigation, which is beyond the scope of this research (Bribiescas 2001).
+Reproductive ecologists' research on male reproductive physiology has begun to examine variation between groups of men (Campbell & Leslie, 1995).
+For example, declining levels of testosterone in men as they age have been seen as a reproductive health problem in the West, and thus are a common topic of discussion in popular men's health literature, where testosterone decline is linked to age-related changes in frequency of sex, sex drive, muscle mass, and general function.
+Available data from non-Western groups suggest that the trajectories of decline in testosterone levels with age vary considerably across populations, with non-Western populations showing lower peak lifetime levels and more gradual declines (Bribiescas, 2001; Ellison et al., 1998).
+For example, Worthman (1999) found that men in Nepal attain much lower peak lifetime levels of testosterone in comparison with American men, but do not exhibit significant declines in testosterone with age.
+The implications of such variation in lifetime exposures to testosterone for health risks such as prostate cancer are presently unclear, but warrant further investigation (Bribiescas, 2001).

 Examining the ecological influence on human reproductive choices has been the work of human behavioral ecologists, whose research is devoted to the ecological context in which human reproductive decisions and behaviors occur.
 In investigating reproduction within human systems of marriage, behavioral ecologists stress differences in male and female reproductive behavior produced by natural selection.
-They argue that

-• men and women will tend to pursue different reproductive strategies (e.g., beginning and length of reproductive career,

-- timing and frequency of mating, number of partners, and investment in offspring) (Borgerhoff Mulder 1992, 2000); - individual men will pursue variations on this generalized pattern of male reproductive strategy, differing from one another at different points over the course of their lives (Hill and Hurtado 1996; Worthman 1995); and - differences in mating strategy, fertility, and mortality between groups will be associated with ecological constraints, such as resource availability and distribution (Hill and Hurtado 1996; Hill and Kaplan 1999), which ultimately affect group subsistence patterns (Marlowe 2000; Sellen and Mace 1997, 1999).

-Behavioral ecologists have made important contributions to understanding why certain marriage systems arise and persist in conjunction with subsistence mode; for example, why polyandry (marriage of one woman to multiple men) exists in only one percent of human societies, including Himalayan groups, where land shortage makes households viable only with multiple males.
+They argue that: (1) men and women will tend to pursue different reproductive strategies (e.g., beginning and length of reproductive career, timing and frequency of mating, number of partners, and investment in offspring (Borgerhoff Mulder, 1992, 2000); (2) individual men will pursue variations on this generalized pattern of male reproductive strategy, differing from one another at different points over the course of their lives (Hill & Hurtado, 1996; Worthman, 1995); and (3) differences in mating strategy, fertility, and mortality between groups will be associated with ecological constraints, such as resource availability and distribution (Hill & Hurtado, 1996; Hill & Kaplan, 1999), which ultimately affects group subsistence patterns (Marlowe, 2000; Sellen & Mace, 1997, 1999).
+Behavioral ecologists have made important contributions to understandings of why certain marriage systems arise and persist in conjunction with subsistence mode-for example, why polyandry (marriage of one woman to multiple men) exists in only one percent of human societies, including Himalayan groups, where land shortage makes households viable only with multiple males.
 Such a perspective proves important for understanding conditions under which socially imposed monogamy (such as by religious institutions or states) may not lead to sexual or reproductive exclusivity.